its-bishal/RAGBasedAgent/README.md

 Start the FastAPI application:uvicorn main:app --reload
 You should see output indicating that Uvicorn is running on http://127.0.0.1:8000.API Endpoint.

+# Agent Query
-## Agent QueryInteracts with the RAG-based agent, leveraging conversational memory and tools.Endpoint: /agent_queryMethod: POSTRequest Body (JSON):{
+Interacts with the RAG-based agent, leveraging conversational memory and tools.Endpoint: /agent_queryMethod: POSTRequest Body (JSON):{
   "query": "What is FastAPI?",
   "session_id": "user_session_abc123"
 }